ioda-net/geo-infra/docs/sysadmin/server-setup.rst

   - Check and correct permissions on ``<tomcat-webapps>/print-customer-infra/print-apps``:

     - Check that with the user defined by ``$PROD_USER`` you can access this directory.
-If ``ls <tomcat-webapps>/print-customer-infra/print-apps`` returns successfuly, you are good to go.
+If ``ls <tomcat-webapps>/print-customer-infra/print-apps`` runed with ``$PROD_USER`` returns successfuly, you are good to go.
 If not, correct the permissions to give it read and execute access on all folders on the path.
     - Setup ACL to give the user write permissions to the directory (**don't use standard unix permissions, it breaks tomcat's expectations**): ``setfacl -m u:<user>:rwx print-customer-infra/print-apps``.

   - Check that tomcat has an AJP connector defined on port 8009 in ``/etc/server.xml``.
 If not, add the line below in the ``<Service name="Catalina">`` section: